v1pinx/grpc-task/README.md

 ## Notes

 -   **MongoDB URI**: Make sure to replace the `MONGODB_URI` in the `.env` and `docker-compose.yml` file with your own MongoDB connection string.
 You can also use the provided test URI for testing purposes only.
--   **Envoy Proxy**: The Envoy proxy is essential for handling HTTP/2 requests from the frontend to the backend.
-It helps browsers that do not support HTTP/2 by converting requests to HTTP/1.
+-   **Envoy Proxy**: The Envoy proxy is responsible for handling HTTP/2 traffic from the client and converting it to HTTP/1.1 for compatibility with browsers or clients that do not support HTTP/2.